What is income protection?

 - Rely on savings or other assets

-Similarly, some people may be able to rely on savings or other assets for financial support – but this isn’t ideal, especially if you’re unable to work for a long time, not least because these are usually finite and/or set aside for something else.
+Similarly, some people may be able to rely on savings or other assets for financial support – but this isn’t ideal, especially if you’re unable to work for a long time, not least because they're usually finite and/or set aside for something else.

 Can you get income protection if you're self-employed?